onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     sudo npm install -g vercel

-Because you are installing vercel globally, the sudo command is necessary to prompt you for an administrative password.
+Because you are installing Vercel globally, the `sudo` command is necessary to prompt for an administrative password.
 Enter your password for the machine you are working on.

-Note: You will receive warnings that some of the dependencies of vercel have been deprecated.
-They are non-critical errors that can be ignored for now.
+Note: You may receive warnings that some of Vercel's dependencies have been deprecated.
+They are likely to be non-critical errors that can be ignored for now.